Vesicoureteral Reflux

 Vesicoureteral Reflux Treatments

-If your child is diagnosed with VUR, the provider will also “grade” the severity of their condition on a scale of one to five.
-Grade one is mild and grade five is the most severe.
+If your child is diagnosed with VUR, the provider will grade the severity of their condition on a scale of one to five.
+Grade one is mild, and grade five is the most severe.
 Your child’s provider will use the severity grade, along with your child’s age and symptoms, to recommend a treatment plan.
+In many mild or low-grade cases, your child may outgrow the VUR.
 Treatment may include:

 Medication